Martin Jarvis (actor)

-Martin Jarvis OBE (born 4 August 1941) is an English actor and a producer of radio drama.
+Martin Jarvis OBE (born 4 August 1941) is an English actor.
 Described by the BBC as "one of Britain's most distinguished and versatile actors", he has had a varied career in theatre, film and television, and is particularly noted for radio acting and voicing audiobooks.

-Early life
+Early life and education

-Jarvis was born in Cheltenham, Gloucestershire, to Denys Harry Jarvis and Margot Lillian Scottney, and grew up in South Norwood and Sanderstead.
+Jarvis was born in Cheltenham, Gloucestershire, to Denys Harry Jarvis and Margot Lillian Scottney, and grew up in South Norwood and Sanderstead, north Surrey.

-He was educated at Whitgift School, an independent school in Croydon, and at the Royal Academy of Dramatic Art (RADA), where he won the Vanbrugh Award and the silver medal.
+Jarvis was educated at Whitgift School, an independent school in South Croydon, and at the Royal Academy of Dramatic Art (RADA), where he won the Vanbrugh Award and the silver medal.

+Career

 Theatre work

 Jarvis has acted in many stage productions in London and abroad, including alongside Diana Rigg and Natascha McElhone in Joanna Murray-Smith's Honour at London's Wyndham's Theatre in 2006.
 His other stage work includes Woman in Mind and Henceforward... by Alan Ayckbourn, Other Places by Harold Pinter, Exchange by Michael Frayn, and The Importance of Being Earnest by Oscar Wilde (opposite Judi Dench).

 Jarvis appeared on Broadway in 2001 as P. G. Wodehouse's character Jeeves in the musical By Jeeves, a performance for which he was awarded a Theatre World Award.

 Radio work

 Jarvis has had a long association with the BBC, particularly BBC Radio 4.
 In the 1980s Michael Frayn's columns for The Guardian and The Observer, described by some as models of the comic essay, were adapted and performed in many voices for BBC Radio 4 by Jarvis.
-He read a four part adaptation of John Gordon (author)'s The Giant Under the Snow in 1981.
+He read a four part adaptation of John Gordon's The Giant Under the Snow in 1981.
 He performs regularly in radio dramas and readings, both comic and serious.
 In David Mamet's Mind Your Pantheon he played the actor Strabo.
 He is known for his long series of readings of Richmal Crompton's Just William stories, which show his characteristic and flexible reading voices.
 He has also narrated the Billy Bunter series by Frank Richards.
 As a result of this extensive work, Jarvis has been satirised in the radio show Dead Ringers by Mark Perry, highlighting his seeming ubiquity in Radio 4 programmes.

 Jarvis has performed the role of Jeeves in multiple radio dramas based on P. G. Wodehouse's Jeeves stories, including the 1997 L.A.
 Theatre Works adaptation of The Code of the Woosters, the 2014 BBC radio adaptation of Ring for Jeeves, and the 2018 BBC radio adaptation of Stiff Upper Lip, Jeeves.
 He performs live dramatic readings of some of the stories in the intermittent radio series Jeeves Live!
 (2007–2020).

 In America, Jarvis and his wife Rosalind Ayres perform frequently in audio drama with the L.A.
 Theater Works and Hollywood Theater of the Ear.

-In 2011, he appeared in a Radio 4 production of Terence Rattigan's In Praise of Love.
+In 2011, Jarvis appeared in a Radio 4 production of Terence Rattigan's In Praise of Love.